wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 <a target="_blank" href="https://www.youtube.com/watch?v=OAl6eAyP-yo">VIDEO</a>:
 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/create-classification-model-azure-machine-learning-designer/evaluate-model">AUC</a> (Area Under the Curve) measures the area underneath the ROC curve.
 It is used to compare methods of categorization (such as between Logistic Regression vs Random Forest).
 A model with AUC of 0.5 performs no better than random chance.
 The larger the AUC to 1.0 the better the model is at separating classes.
 Thus, the ideal AUC is 1.0.

-Misclassification Rate (aka "Error Rate"): Overall, how often is it wrong?
-(10+5)/165 = 0.09

-   * <strong>Precision</strong> is the percentage of resules which were <strong>correctly classified</strong>.
-When it predicts yes, how often is it correct?
-100 / 110 = 0.91.
-This is used in studying rare diseases when many more people would not have the disease than with the disease.

-   * <strong>Recall Accuracy</strong> is the percentage of class predictions the model <strong>correctly identified</strong>: (100 + 50)/(165)

-   * Prevalence: How often does the yes condition actually occur in our sample?

 ### Metrics of regression model performance